schmidtster/SI507-final-project/README.md

 In order to setup the database, run user_interface.py.
 The program will look for a cache file and the database.
 If either are not found, it will create the cache file and database from scratch.
 If you are not pulling from cache, this process will take some time, possibly up to 30 minutes.
+After that, you can run the unit tests in final_proj_test.py.

 ## Description: